opsani/skopos-sample-gates/readme-k8s.md

 The sample application is comprised of the following descriptors:

 * [model.yaml](/model.yaml) - application model
-* [env-swarm.yaml](/env-swarm.yaml) - basic [TED file](http://doc.opsani.com/skopos/edge/TED-GUIDE/) specifying core plugin and variables (e.g., port numbers, replicas)
+* [env-k8s.yaml](/env-swarm.yaml) - basic [TED file](http://doc.opsani.com/skopos/edge/TED-GUIDE/) specifying core plugin and variables (e.g., port numbers, replicas)
 * [env-quality-gates.yaml](/env-quality-gates.yaml) - TED file specifying user defined quality gates

-Use the `skopos` utility to load the sample application (add `--bind hostname:port` after `skopos` if Skopos is not running locally on port 8100):
+Use the `skopos` utility to load the sample application (`<ip_address>` is an IP address of a Kubernetes node):

 ```
-skopos load --project sample-gates \
+skopos --bind <ip_address>:32100 load --project sample-gates \
---env github://opsani/skopos-sample-gates/env-swarm.yaml \
+--env github://opsani/skopos-sample-gates/env-k8s.yaml \
 --env github://opsani/skopos-sample-gates/env-quality-gates.yaml \
 github://opsani/skopos-sample-gates/model.yaml
 ```

 This command loads the application model and environment descriptors directly from github.
-Once the application is loaded, open the Skopos GUI in a browser:  this UI is exposed on port 8100 of the host running the Skopos engine.
+Once the application is loaded, open the Skopos GUI in a browser:  this UI is exposed on port 32100 of the host running the Skopos engine.

 The UI displays the Skopos application list when first opened: